ebraekke/oci-powershell-utils/README.md

 [Here](doc/roadmap.md) is a brief outline of the plans for this project going forward.

+## Please be aware

+In its current incarnation I create the ssh tunnel with `-o StrictHostKeyChecking=no`.
+I started doing this after Oracle rotated the host keys.
+The code for this can be found in `function New-OpuPortForwardingSessionFull` in oci-powershell-utils.psm1.

 ## Potential challenges

 Check out the [troubleshooting section](doc/troubleshooting.md) for tips on resolving errors.